Why do so many firms protect their jerks — and what can you do when you’ve had enough of bad behavior?

 No More Looking the Other Way

-During the tough times of the past three years, lawyers have tolerated the jerks in their firms because those jerks controlled a lot of business, and they needed the income.
+During the tough times of the big recession, lawyers tolerated the jerks in their firms because those jerks controlled a lot of business, and they needed the income.
 But there are serious and costly consequences to looking the other way:

 - Time.
 Jerks take up a lot of the firm’s time because their personal agendas run counter to the firm’s “business as usual.”